nativewind/nativewind/apps/website/versioned_docs/version-2.x/guides/theme-values.md

 # Retrieving theme values

-If you need theme values at runtime, its best to retrieve them directly from Tailwind or your `tailwind.config.js`.
+If you need theme values at runtime, its best to retrieve them directly from tailwind or your `tailwind.config.js`.
 [Tailwind CSS has documentation on referencing theme values in Javascript](https://tailwindcss.com/docs/configuration#referencing-in-java-script).

 ```tsx
 import colors from "tailwindcss/colors";